PennState/fortress-in-a-box/README.md

 Configuration

+- For openldap, need to download an rpm (https://symas.com/downloads/) and place in roles/openldap/files.
+Also make sure name of file matches in roles/openldap/tasks/main.yml.
 - Can be configured to run with either apacheds or openldap.
 Modify fortress-in-a-box.yml and enable either apacheds or openldap
 - Currently configured to build fortress from the latest source, this can be overridden with the {{fortress_git_version}} variable
+- Need to add vagrant box (vagrant box add http://developer.nrel.gov/downloads/vagrant-boxes/CentOS-6.4-i386-v20130427.box).
+Can use other boxes, just make the Vagrantfile is modified correctly.

 General Notes